stvenmobile/wise-pi/README.md

 The quiet joy of slow technology.

-If you build one or remix it, please share a photo or fork it — we'd love to see it.
+If you build one or remix it, please share a photo — I'd love to see it.

-**Hackaday.io project page coming soon!**